NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Removed Default Flat preset (can now be created using the new Ellipse preset).
 - Renamed and fixed some older presets.
 - Added ability to rotate and flip the arena.
 - The application warns you when the spawnset you're creating might cause Devil Daggers to become unstable, for instance when the end loop is very short.
+This also includes the new discovery of the mysterious {25, 27} tile, which causes Devil Daggers to glitch whenever its height is put to a value greater than 0.4973333.

 **Note:** Version 1 is discontinued.
-If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.
+If you wish to view the source code for the latest update for version 1 (which is 1.1.5.0, since 1.1.5.1 never got a proper release), the latest commit is from November 4, 2018.

 **1.1.5.0 - November 4, 2018**